 INCI 8024.
 STRUCTURAL RELIABILITY.
-Three credit hours.
-Three hours of lecture per week.

 Study of reliability theory and its applications in structural design, risk and sensibility analysis, and code revision.
 Detailed presentation of level I and level II reliability analysis and an introduction to level III analysis.
 Discussion of the fundamentals of stochastic processes and load modeling.